subhamskm52/youtubePlayer/README.md

 # youtube video player
- Android application
+ Android application,
- Language used JAVA
+ Language used JAVA,
  Youtube API is used to play youtube videos in our application

  # Requirement